Ultimate Cheddar Cauliflower and Roasted Garlic Soup Ready in 30 Minutes

 1. Preheat oven to 400°F (200°C).
 Toss cauliflower florets with 1 tbsp olive oil, salt, and pepper.
 Spread on a baking sheet.

 2. Cut the top off the garlic bulb, drizzle with remaining olive oil, wrap in foil, and place on the baking sheet with cauliflower.
-Roast for 25-30 minutes until tender and golden.
+Roast for 25-30 minutes until cauliflower is tender and garlic is soft.

 3. In a large pot, sauté diced onion until translucent.
 Add roasted cauliflower and squeeze roasted garlic cloves into the pot.